-¥ You must submit these logs along with the ESCP Record of Clinical Practice Log to Field Services fieldservices@csustan.edu upon fieldwork completion.
-You will not be recommended for your Preliminary Credential if this documentation is missing.
+[¥] You must submit this form to Field Services at fieldservices@csustan.edu upon completion.
+You will not be recommended for your Preliminary Credential until this document has been completed and submitted.

 Department of Teacher Education Covid-19 Incident Report and Action Plan